blul1ghtz/CryptProtectUnprotect/README.md

 done and the data is output to the second DATA_BLOB.pbData variable along with its size to .cbData.

-Now for decrypting you pass in a DATA_BLOB and the CryptUnprotet function will crerate a DATA_BLOB variable for decrypted variable like before, this time the decrypted value will be outputted to the created DATA_BLOB.
+Now for decrypting, it will take a DATA_BLOB and the CryptUnprotect function will crerate a DATA_BLOB variable for decrypted variable like before, this time the decrypted value will be outputted to the created DATA_BLOB.